FrankCasanova/gdext-cli/README.md

 SUBCOMMANDS:
     startproject    Initialize a new Godot-Rust project
-    scene           Generate a new scene with the given name and node type help            Print this message or the help of the given subcommand(s)
+    script           Generate a new script with the given name and node type help            Print this message or the help of the given subcommand(s)
 ```

-### Scene Command
+### Script Command

 ```
 USAGE:
     gdext-cli scene [OPTIONS] --name <NAME> --typenode <TYPENODE>

 OPTIONS:
-    --name <NAME>          The name of the scene (snake_case for file, PascalCase for struct) --typenode <TYPENODE>  The Godot node type (e.g., CharacterBody3D)
+    --name <NAME>          The name of the script (snake_case for file, PascalCase for struct) --typenode <TYPENODE>  The Godot node type (e.g., CharacterBody3D)
 ```